Inspirational Quotes About Perseverance

 Persistence does not imply an easy path.
 Nor does it mean smooth sailing.
-Perseverance is all about having the pluck and stamina to keep going.
+Perseverance is all about having the pluck and stamina to keep going during difficulty.

-When we think of persistence we think of people like Lucille Ball, Abraham Lincoln, and Elizabeth Warren.
-All of these people persisted, some, like Elizabeth Warren are still persisting.
+When we think of persistence we think of people like Lucille Ball or Abraham Lincoln, both of these people persisted through great odds.

 A Woman of Perseverance

 The woman known as the "Queen of Comedy" was once considered a failure at performing.
-She attended the John Murray Anderson School of the Dramatic Arts in New York City as a young woman.
-She was sent home a few weeks after starting, a failure.
-Her teachers had told her that she was too shy and had no talent as a performer.
+She left her small town life to go to New York City where she attended the John Murray Anderson School of the Dramatic Arts in New York City.
+She was sent home a few weeks later, deemed a failure.
+Her teachers told her that she was too shy and thus had no talent as a performer.

-She fell madly in love with one of her co-stars and they married.
-The strain of differing schedules and being apart drove this marriage to the brink of divorce.
-Love won and in an attempt to save their marriage the two created a TV show about a crazy redhead married to a Cuban musician.
+In time she fell madly in love with one of her co-stars and they married.
+But the strain of differing schedules and being apart drove this marriage to the brink of divorce.
+Love won through in the end when, in an attempt to spend more time together and save their marriage, the two created a TV show about a crazy redhead married to a Cuban musician.

 CBS refused to produce the show claiming it would never succeed.
 The couple persevered and formed their own production company.
 "I Love Lucy" began it's successful six year run in October of 1951.
 It immediately became America's favorite TV show.

 This woman, who is the embodiment of the word perseverance, was Lucille Ball.
 Widely loved as the kooky redhead, "Lucy" from the "I Love Lucy" show, she won the hearts of people around the world.
 Re-runs of "I Love Lucy" are shown in more than 80 countries in the world.
 Twenty years after her death she is still winning hearts!